chrismcclurg/FSCIL-ACS/pepper/README.md

 4. Download the pre-trained [weights](https://pjreddie.com/media/files/yolov3.weights) for YOLO and put in the `./pepper/models/yolo/` folder.

 ## Notes
-+ This test could easily be extended to **other datsets**.
++ This test could easily be extended to other datsets.
 The four steps above would be the same; however, data-specific files need to be added to the `./pepper/utils/` folder (as currently done) and appropriate referencing in the code.
 + The IP address in **./pepper/models/pepper.py** needs modified to be your local network, for which Pepper is also connected.
 + The main script requires [Python 2.7-32 bit](https://www.python.org/downloads/) (for Windows users).
-+ To deal with the memory limit (2GB) of Windows 32-bit applications, **pepper.py** spawns new subprocesses for **YOLO** and **CBCL** models in a virtual environment with Python 3.8, which is designated py38.
++ To deal with the memory limit (2GB) of Windows 32-bit applications, **./pepper/models/pepper.py** spawns new subprocesses for YOLO and CBCL models in a virtual environment with Python 3.8, which is designated py38.

 ## Reference
 + We build from CBCL-PR, an extension of [CBCL](https://github.com/aliayub7/CBCL).